pitt-crc/wrappers/docs/source/index.rst

 A Note to External HPC Teams
 ----------------------------

+These applications were built by and for the University of Pittsburgh Center for Research Computing (CRC).
 Most applications documented here will work out of the box on a generic Slurm cluster systems.
 However, some applications are built specifically for the CRC and depend on internal CRC systems.

 .. toctree::
    :hidden: